Ellen DeGeneres surprises black teen told to cut dreadlocks with $20,000 scholarship

 "I am begging you.
 This kid is a good kid.
 He deserves to graduate, to walk with all the other kids," she said.
 "He's a good guy.
 I just am urging you to do the right thing.
 Please."

-DeGeneres then invited singer Alicia Keys on stage to award Arnold, who plans to study to become a veterinarian, a $20,000 scholarship for college.
+Afterward, she invited singer Alicia Keys on stage to award Arnold, who plans to become a veterinarian, a $20,000 scholarship for college.

 "I want to tell you that, I couldn't believe the story when I heard it," Keys told Arnold.
 "And I'm super proud of you for standing up for what you know is right.
 And I know that the school needs to do the right thing."